RA Statutes & Authorities

 The EEOC Enforcement Guidance clarifies the rights and responsibilities of employers and individuals with disabilities regarding reasonable accommodation and undue hardship.
 This Guidance examines what "reasonable accommodation" means and who is entitled to receive it.
 The Guidance addresses what constitutes a request for reasonable accommodation, the form and substance of the request, and an employer's ability to ask questions and seek documentation after a request has been made.

-Regulations to Implement the Equal Employment Provision of the Americans with Disabilities Act.
+- CFR 29 1630 - Regulations to Implement the Equal Employment Provisions of the Americans with Disabilities Act

 Rehabilitation Act of 1973 (Rehab Act), as amended